Jonathan2251/lbt/_sources/riscv.rst.txt

    :local:
    :depth: 4

-This chapter shows the RISC toolchain installatation including gnu, llvm and simulators on Linux as figure and table below.
+This chapter shows the installation of the RISC toolchain, including GNU, LLVM,
+and simulators on Linux, as illustrated in the figure and table below.

 .. _toolchain-f1:
 .. graphviz:: ../Fig/riscv/toolchain.gv